 Since its founding in 1980, the NZ Native Forests Restoration Trust has acquired land to promote the regeneration of forests, protect important species and restore their habitats and to improve the quality of our waterways.
-It now owns 27 reserves throughout the North Island and upper South Island with a total of more than 6,000ha of protected native forests.
+It now owns 27 reserves throughout the North Island with a total of more than 6,000ha of protected native forests.